survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 ## Choosing Which Module to Use Based on the Environment

 The techniques discussed in this chapter can be used to choose entire modules depending on the environment.
-As seen above, `DefinePlugin` based splitting allows us to choose which branch of code to use and which to discard.
+As seen above, `DefinePlugin` based splitting allows you to choose which branch of code to use and which to discard.
 This idea can be used to implement branching on module level.
 Consider the file structure below:

 ```bash
 .